 in the data source.

 On the Data Sources page, click Add Data Source.
-In the Add Data Source dialog box, click MySQL.
+In the Add Data Source dialog box, enter MySQL in the search box and click MySQL.

 On the Add MySQL Data Source page, configure the parameters.
 In this tutorial, the parameters for the development environment and the production environment are configured by referring to the instructions in the following table.